ruskh/ruskh.github.io/_posts/2018-08-22-Unity-Low-Size-Illustrations.md

 date: 2018-08-22
 ---

-Spriteshapes help keep game sizes low, they need about 15 to 20 Kb per image.
+Spriteshapes help keep game sizes low, by replacing images with Spriteshapes and reusing textures to fill the shapes.
+They need about 15 to 20 Kb per image, excluding the texture size.
+Textures should ideally be included in the main build itself so that they can be reused across downloadable levels.
 This script helps create simple illustrations from a source image without having to draw.
 Adjust tolerance in the editor to control detail of output, fewer the points on the spline, lower the file size of the Spriteshape.